mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentSchoolFoodServiceProgramAssociationsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new StudentSchoolFoodServiceProgramAssociationsApi();
-            var studentSchoolFoodServiceProgramAssociation = new EdFiStudentSchoolFoodServiceProgramAssociation(); // EdFiStudentSchoolFoodServiceProgramAssociation | The JSON representation of the \"studentSchoolFoodServiceProgramAssociation\" resource to be created or updated.
+            var studentSchoolFoodServiceProgramAssociation = new EdFiStudentSchoolFoodServiceProgramAssociationWritable(); // EdFiStudentSchoolFoodServiceProgramAssociationWritable | The JSON representation of the \"studentSchoolFoodServiceProgramAssociation\" resource to be created or updated.

             try
             {
-                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PostStudentSchoolFoodServiceProgramAssociation(studentSchoolFoodServiceProgramAssociation);
+                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PoststudentSchoolFoodServiceProgramAssociation(studentSchoolFoodServiceProgramAssociation);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling StudentSchoolFoodServiceProgramAssociationsApi.PostStudentSchoolFoodServiceProgramAssociation: " + e.Message );
+                Debug.Print("Exception when calling StudentSchoolFoodServiceProgramAssociationsApi.PoststudentSchoolFoodServiceProgramAssociation: " + e.Message );
             }
         }
     }